rrquizon1/PRESENT-Implementation-in-Lattice-MachXO3LF/README.md

 This is an implementation of PRESENT Encryption algorith in Verilog using Lattice MachXO3LF Starter Kit.
+This project was designed using Lattice Diamond 3.13.

 The PRESENT algorithm is an ultra-lightweight block cipher designed for resource-constrained environments, such as RFID tags, smart cards, and embedded systems.
 It was introduced in 2007 by researchers from Orange Labs, Ruhr University Bochum, and the Technical University of Denmark.